Subchapter E. TECHNICAL STANDARDS FOR UNDERGROUND STORAGE TANKS

 (II) Alert the transfer operator when the tank is no more than 90% full by restricting the flow into the tank or triggering a high-level alarm.

-(ii) Bypassing overfill protection is prohibited for example, bypassing the flow vent valve with coax vapor recovery or a spill bucket drain valve is prohibited.
+(ii) Bypassing overfill protection is prohibited.
+For example, bypassing the ball float valve with coaxial stage-1 vapor recovery systems or a spill containment bucket drain valve is prohibited.

 (4) Installation.

-(i) Tanks and piping shall be properly installed and system integrity tested in accordance with a code of practice developed by a Nationally-recognized association or independent testing laboratory such as API 1615 and PEI RP100, and in accordance with the manufacturers instructions.
+(i) Underground storage tank systems shall be properly installed and system integrity tested in accordance with a code of practice developed by a Nationally recognized association or independent testing laboratory and in accordance with the manufacturer’s instructions.

-(ii) Newly installed spill containment buckets, tank-top sumps, dispenser pans and containment sumps must be constructed to be liquid-tight, and shall be tested prior to use of the system to confirm liquid-tight construction using a hydrostatic test, vacuum test or other Nationally- recognized liquid-tight testing procedure or method recommended by the containment equipment manufacturer.
+(ii) Spill prevention equipment and containment sumps must be constructed to be liquid-tight, and shall be tested prior to use of the system to confirm liquid-tight construction using a hydrostatic test, vacuum test or other Nationally recognized liquid-tight testing procedure or method recommended by the containment equipment manufacturer.

-(iii) Overfill prevention equipment shall be properly installed and tested in accordance with a code of practice developed by a Nationally-recognized association, and in accordance with manufacturers instructions.
-When ball float valves are used, the valve shall be installed with extractor fitting and ball floats must be readily accessible (not requiring excavation) for removal and operational verification.
+(iii) Overfill prevention equipment shall be properly installed and tested in accordance with a code of practice developed by a Nationally recognized association, and in accordance with manufacturer’s instructions.

 § 245.422.
 Upgrading of existing underground storage tank systems.